harvardinformatics/website/content/rsem_example.md

 	STAR --runMode genomeGenerate -runThreadN 12 --sjdbOverhang $1 --sjdbGTFfile $2 --genomeDir $(pwd) --genomeFastaFiles $3

+Note: building a STAR index can be a memory-itensive process, and one may need to allocate more memory to the job.
+If the SLURM jobs fails to exceeding the memory allocation, the error log will indicate the minimum amount of memory one should reserve.
 #### 2. Do first-pass alignment to the genome with STAR
 	:::bash
 	#!/bin/bash